kubernetes/ingress-nginx/docs/user-guide/monitoring.md

   - By default request metrics are labeled with the hostname.
 When you have a wildcard domain ingress, then there will be no metrics for that ingress (to prevent the metrics from exploding in cardinality).
 To get metrics in this case you have two options:
     - Run the ingress controller with `--metrics-per-host=false`.
 You will lose labeling by hostname, but still have labeling by ingress.
     - Run the ingress controller with `--metrics-per-undefined-host=true --metrics-per-host=true`.
 You will get labeling by hostname even if the hostname is not explicitly defined on an ingress.
-Be warned that cardinality could explode due to many hostnames.
+Be warned that cardinality could explode due to many hostnames and CPU usage could also increase.

 ### Grafana dashboard using ingress resource
   - If you want to expose the dashboard for grafana using an ingress resource, then you can :